CyrusKabir/js-challenger/README.md

         ```
         javascript :
         ```js
-        /*In this scenario, you need to query all list items that belong to the list with id 'list'.
-But, exclude the ones with id 'disabled'
-        Assign those items to the variable 'listItems' by using an appropriate selector method.
-        Once you have completed the code below, verify it by clicking the button.
-The respective items should change their text.*/

         // assign the correct elements to the variable const listItems = document.querySelectorAll("#list li:not(#disabled)");

         const button = document.getElementById('button');

         const handleClick = () => {
           listItems.forEach(item => {
           const oldText = item.innerText;